BCStudentSoftwareDevTeam/documentation/ssdt-program/bitbucket-to-github-migration.md

 ### SSDT Members' Github-to-Bitbucket Username Mapping File
-After making sure all the username mapping are correct, copy-paste this list to a `.txt.` file that is located in the same folder as the migrations script or in `bitbucket-issue-migration` folder.
+After making sure all the username mapping are correct, copy-paste this list to a `.txt` file that is located in the same folder as the migrations script, which is `bitbucket-issue-migration` folder.

 [ssdt_users_mapping.txt](/ssdt_users_mapping.txt)